MicrosoftDocs/visualstudio-docs/docs/vsto/securing-office-solutions.md

  You can start the installation process in one of four ways: by running the Setup program, by opening the deployment manifest, by opening the Microsoft Office application host, or by running *VSTOInstaller.exe*.

  The first security check applies only to document-level solutions.
 The document of a document-level solution must be in a trusted location.
-If the document is on a remote network file share or has a .doc or .docm file name extension, the document's location must be added to the trusted locations list.
-For more information, see [Granting Trust to Documents](../vsto/granting-trust-to-documents.md).
+If the document is on a remote network file share or has a *.doc* or *.docm* file name extension, the document's location must be added to the trusted locations list.
+For more information, see [Grant trust to documents](../vsto/granting-trust-to-documents.md).

  ![VSTO security - installing from Microsoft Office](../vsto/media/host-install.png "VSTO security - installing from Microsoft Office")